Jason2Brownlee/blog/content/posts/doomers-gloomers-zoomers-bloomers.md

 **I guess I'm a zoomer**, perhaps with some **bloomer** leanings.

 In fact, the framework feels self-serving as Reid declares himself a bloomer and bloomer sounds nicer than zoomer :)

+Now, humans like to take things too far.

+What is the category before doomers and after bloomers?

+Pre-doomers (via gpt4o):

+> **The "Rejecters"** (Luddites)
+> * Belief: AI should not be developed at all—or at the very least, its use should be severely restricted or rolled back.
+> * Concerns: AI threatens human autonomy, jobs, social structures, and even our understanding of intelligence itself.
+> * View on Regulation: AI should be either banned, extremely limited, or only used in strictly controlled circumstances.
+>
+> Example Figures:
+> * Jaron Lanier (AI skeptic, critic of the dehumanization of technology)
+> * Noam Chomsky (argues that deep learning does not constitute true intelligence)

+Post-bloomers (via gpt4o):

+> **The Transcendents** (AI Symbiosis)
+> * Belief: AI will not just be a tool; it will merge with humanity, transforming intelligence and life itself.
+> * Concerns: The biggest challenge isn’t AI itself but ensuring that humans adapt to a post-AI reality.
+> * View on Regulation: We should embrace AI integration, including brain-computer interfaces and AI-augmented cognition, to evolve alongside it.
+>
+> Example Figures:
+> * Ray Kurzweil (futurist, proponent of the Singularity, believes humans and AI will merge)
+> * Elon Musk (promotes Neuralink, AI-human symbiosis)

+Nice!

+I asked gpt4o to come up with rhyming names and it gave me **roomers** for "Rejecters" and **boomers** for "Transcendents".
+Not good enough.

+Actually, going back to Reid's framework: I think it should be rank ordered by permissiveness.

+In that case Zoomers is more permissive than Bloomers.
+Their order should be flipped, for example:

+1. Rejecters
+2. Doomers
+3. Gloomers
+4. Bloomers
+5. Zoomers
+6. Transcendents